rweigel/phys513/hw.md

 Due on Friday, December 6th at 11:59 pm

+## Steady-State

+In HW 9.3, you found the exact steady--state solution to a two--step ladder circuit

-In HW 11.1, you computed the steady state solution for a continuous transmission line.
+In HW 11.1, you computed the steady--state solution for a continuous transmission line.

-In HW 9.3, you found the exact steady state solution to a two--step ladder circuit; in HW 11.2, you structured the differential equations for a ladder circuit needed to compute its numerical solutions.
+In HW 11.2, you structured the differential equations for a ladder circuit needed to compute its numerical solutions.

-A ladder circuit can be used to approximate a continuous transmission line.
-In this HW, you will
+I have noted that a ladder circuit can be used to approximate a continuous transmission line and that finding the transient solution analytically for a ladder circuit is possible, but more involved.
-1. approximate the system of 11.1 using a ladder circuit and compute the steady state voltage and current as a function of the ladder step number;
-2. compare your solution to 1. with your solution to 11.1.

-Next, you will use an ODE solver to compute the transient response of your ladder circuit to a voltage pulse.
+Approximate the transmision line of HW 11.1 with a ladder LC network with at least 100 elements; assume $V_{s0}=1\text{ Volt}$ and $Z_0=1\text{ }\Omega$.
+Note that in a circuit representation, the second transmission line can be replaced with a circuit element with resistance $Z_1$.

+1. Compute and plot $|\widetilde{V}(k)|$, where $k$ is the step number of the ladder.
+In class, I discussed several ways of doing this, including writing recursive relationships for the voltages and currents.

+2. Compare your result from 1. with your answer from HW 11.1 by plotting their voltage magnitudes on the same plot.
+You will need to determine a relationship between the step number of the later and the coordinate $x$ in HW 11.1 in order to make the comparison.

+## Transient Response

 # Midterm